nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Biomimetic:** Pertaining to or characteristic of the mimicry of biological systems.

-### Expanded Definition and Usage\nBiomimetic chemistry is increasingly relevant in contemporary scientific inquiry, as it provides innovative strategies for overcoming challenges in various fields.
+### Expanded Definition and Usage:
+Biomimetic chemistry is increasingly relevant in contemporary scientific inquiry, as it provides innovative strategies for overcoming challenges in various fields.
 For instance, biomimetic catalysts are pivotal in developing new industrial processes that are more efficient and environmentally friendly.
 In medicine, biomimetic design principles are used to create drug molecules and delivery systems that more closely interact with biological tissues and systems, improving efficacy and reducing side effects.
 Additionally, this field contributes to the development of sustainable materials that mimic natural systems in resilience and adaptability, significantly impacting environmental science and engineering.